Dún Laoghaire–Rathdown: Administrative history

 On 1 January 1994, County Dublin and the Borough of Dún Laoghaire were abolished and the three electoral counties became the administrative counties of Dún Laoghaire–Rathdown, Fingal, and South Dublin respectively.
+Under the related act, the Local Government (Dublin) Act, 1993, Dún Laoghaire–Rathdown County Council (together with South Dublin County Council and Fingal County Council) became one of the three "successor" councils to Dublin County Council.

-Dún Laoghaire–Rathdown comprises the former Borough of Dún Laoghaire and the south-eastern part of the former County Dublin.
+The Dún Laoghaire–Rathdown Council area comprises the former Borough of Dún Laoghaire and the south-eastern part of the former County Dublin.
 Additionally, the powers of the former Deansgrange Joint Burial Board were subsumed into the new authority.
 From 2002, all "administrative counties" in Ireland were redesignated as "counties".
 The three counties together with Dublin city constitute the traditional County Dublin.

 Naming

+The island of Ireland, showing location of Dún Laoghaire–Rathdown.

 The coastal town of Dún Laoghaire (called Dunleary until 1821 and then Kingstown until 1920) gave its name to the larger borough of Dún Laoghaire established in 1930.
 Rathdown was the south-easternmost barony in County Dublin, named after Rathdown Castle.
 When County Wicklow was created south of County Dublin in 1606, half of Rathdown was transferred to Wicklow, including Rathdown Castle, now a ruin.
 From the 1840s, the poor law union (PLU) of Rathdown covered all of the Wicklow barony and most of the Dublin barony, with part of Uppercross.
 From the Dublin and Wicklow sections of the PLU, the Local Government (Ireland) Act 1898 created rural districts respectively named Rathdown No. 1 and Rathdown No. 2, abolished in 1930 and 1925.
 Rathdown PLU survived as Rathdown Public Assistance District until 1960.
 Dún Laoghaire and Rathdown was a Dáil constituency created by the Electoral (Amendment) Act 1947 coterminous with the former Rathdown No. 1 rural district.

 The name "Dún Laoghaire–Rathdown" was given to the electoral county created in 1985.
 Before its establishment as an administrative county, possible alternative names before deciding to retain "Dún Laoghaire–Rathdown".
 The Local Government (Dublin) Act 1993 named it "Dun Laoghaire–Rathdown" in English, omitting the síneadh fada on the "u" of "Dun", and Dún Laoghaire–Ráth an Dúin in Irish.
 The 1993 act empowered Dún Laoghaire–Rathdown County Council (DLRCC) to apply to change the county's name, but this was not invoked.
 (Note: Section 9 of the 1993 act was repealed by the Local Government Act 2001 without having been invoked.
 Since then the default provisions for placename changes apply, requiring a plebiscite of voters rather than a resolution of councillors.)